-This approach can be particularly useful for jobs requiring critical thinking, problem-solving, and quick decision-making, such as leadership roles, project management, or customer service.
 In this context, candidates can demonstrate their ability to apply their knowledge and experience to real-life situations, proving they have the skills and attributes required to excel in the role.

 Situational Interview Questions

-Scenario Based Interview Questions for Manual Testing
+Manual Testing Scenario Based Interview Questions

-- If there are 15000 test cases and you have to test all test cases in very little time, what would be your approach?
+• If there are 15000 test cases and you have to test all test cases in very little time, what would be your approach?

-Ans: First thing, raise the bug; we need some ID to track for sure, then discuss with the Lead/Manager and call the development team to see if they can replicate and fix or have some workaround.
+Ans: First, raise the bug; we need some ID to track for sure, then discuss with the Lead/Manager and call the development team to see if they can replicate and fix or have some workaround.
 If we have a workaround, it’s always suggested to go with it for now, as the fix may create new issues.
-If we don’t have then discuss it with the Product Owner and analyze the business impacts based on that either we need to fix it or notify the customer that it’s a known issue for this patch, and we fix it later and then deploy.

 Or You can mention it like below.

-In real-time, I’ve handled such issues, and in my organization, we called it dry-run testing.
-If it fails, then a release decision meeting takes place either to accept the bug if it is serious, then either this to be released separately using that hotfix release or planned for the next release.
-If it is really serious without it you can’t release the latest on production then it has to be fixed on priority and release has to be rescheduled for another 24hr After all, you can’t release something on production which will block the client application which was running 2hr before and suddenly stops working.
+If it is serious without it, you can’t release the latest on production; then it has to be fixed on priority, and the release has to be rescheduled for another 24 hours.
+After all, you can’t release something on production that will block the client application, which was running 24 hours before and suddenly stops working.

-Ans: The first step is to schedule a meeting with the offering Manager and other stakeholders to prioritize the bug severity and priority.
-Many issues will be irrelevant now as the bugs are in the backlog for since long.
 Once that exercise is done, take High severity and high-priority bugs and try to reproduce them again.
-And rewrite the steps, and assign it to sprint ready.
+Rewrite the steps, and assign it to sprint ready.
 Discuss in the sprint planning and then proceed to the next action.

 Ans: In such a scenario, we can do:

-- Prioritize the test cases depending on risk, cost, time, and other factors
+• Prioritize the test cases depending on risk, cost, time, and other factors

-- Ask what would happen if you don’t execute 50% of those 30 test cases
+• Ask what would happen if you don’t execute 50% of those 30 test cases

-- Understand the 30 test cases and create a mental model to ascertain the best way to test rather than running through step by step for 30 test cases.
+• Understand the 30 test cases and create a mental model to ascertain the best way to test rather than running through step by step for 30 test cases.

-- Look for ways to automate at lower levels fully or partly for the 30 test cases.
+• Look for ways to automate at lower levels fully or partly for the 30 test cases.

-- Everybody has 24 hours, if it cannot be done in 24 hours, there is no way anybody can bring in the 25th hour, so be candid in your feedback.
+• Everybody has 24 hours; if it cannot be done in 24 hours, there is no way anybody can bring in the 25th hour, so be candid in your feedback.

-- Use Blue–Green deployments.
+• Use Blue-Green deployments.

-- Highlight the risks to the stakeholders.
+• Highlight the risks to the stakeholders.

-Ans: Understand why he is not accepting the bug (it’s as per requirement, not replicated, or a known issue ).
-If it’s as per the requirement, get the ID, check that, and mention comments close/cancel.
 If not replicated, try different ways and see what’s different in dev and QA machines (env, test data, exact steps, browser versions, OS version).
-If everything is the same and still unable to replicate QA or dev, then adding comments seems this is an inconsistent issue, and if we found again, we will open the bug.
+If everything is the same and we are still unable to replicate QA or dev, then adding comments seems like this is an inconsistent issue, and if we find it again, we will open the bug.

 What typically helps you determine the appropriate test coverage amount while creating a plan?

-Ans: No of Test cases pass % and No of Features covered for either Manual or Automation No of defects opened (less no obvious and severity of the defect) by considering all these, we can conclude on Test Coverage
+Ans: No of Test cases pass % and No of Features covered for either Manual or Automation No of defects opened (less no obvious and severity of the defect) By considering all these, we can conclude on Test Coverage

-Ans: Here, we need to discuss with the Product Owner and explain to them how this is designed rather than how it should be if he/she is okay with that, then u can ask them to change the story or add comments (for future reference)
+Ans: Here, we need to discuss with the Product Owner and explain to them how this is designed rather than how it should be.
+If he/she is okay with that, then u can ask them to change the story or add comments (for future reference)

 Ans: Your Approach should be like the below:

-- The first step will be to log the bugs.
+• The first step will be to log the bugs.

 Say you have 100 regression test cases and four days to execute.
 But you can execute only 20 per day.
 What will you do in this situation?
 You have to execute all 100. you can’t leave any.
-Please, guys, help me how to answer this question
+Please, guys, help me how to answer this question.

 Ans: You can give multiple answers like (not considering risk-based testing as the requirement is to complete all cases.)

-- Ask your lead to give an extra tester who can complete 5 cases daily.
+• Ask your lead to give an extra tester who can complete 5 cases daily.

-- (If cases are automated) Take the help of automation and execute the remaining manual cases.
+• (If cases are automated) Take the help of automation and execute the remaining manual cases.

 There is a client issue, and one developer is on leave for the entire week, and other developers are in training.
 The issue needs to be escalated urgently, and it has come to the tester to find the root cause of the problem.
 How will the tester’s approach be?
 Can someone answer this?